-Avoiding skin irritants
+Avoid skin irritants

-- Scratchy clothing or bedding, such as wool and some acrylics.
+- Avoid scratchy clothing or bedding, such as wool and some acrylics.

-- Tags on clothing.
 Buy clothes without tags or remove any tags that bother your skin.

 - Wash new clothing before you wear it.

 Look for ways to be active indoors, or exercise outdoors when it's not so hot (such as in the early morning).